informalsystems/hermes/guide/src/templates/commands/hermes/keys/add_1.md

-Add a key from a Comet keyring file:
+-n Add a key from a Comet keyring file: